comp-physics/RBC3D/install/readme.md

 NETCDF_DIR = /usr/local/pace-apps/spack/packages/linux-rhel7-x86_64/gcc-10.3.0/netcdf-fortran-4.5.4-yx5osuxluenmuvr3xnahmosfr3abeu2p
 ```

+* If you have an older version of `gfortran` then you will need to remove the `-fallow-argument-mismatch` flag on line 38 of `Makefile.in`

 ## Build

 ### Common

-This is the main code-base.
+This is the main codebase.

 * Descend into `RBC3D/common`
 * Execute `make .depend`